Rfam/rfam-docs/docs/source/rfam-cloud.rst

 2. Prepare a SEED file
 ^^^^^^^^^^^^^^^^^^^^^^

-A `SEED <https://rfam.readthedocs.io/en/latest/building-families.html#seed-alignments-and-secondary-structure-annotation>`_ file contains a multiple sequence alignment of the confirmed instances of a family.
-To get started, you will need a `Stockholm file <https://en.wikipedia.org/wiki/Stockholm_format>`_ with at least 1 RNA sequence and a consensus secondary structure, for example see the `tRNA SEED alignment <https://xfamsvn.ebi.ac.uk/svn/data_repos/trunk/Families/RF00005/SEED>`_.
+Each family has a :ref:`glossary:seed alignment` file called ``SEED`` that contains a multiple sequence alignment of the confirmed instances of a family.
+To get started, you will need a :ref:`glossary:Stockholm format` file with at least 1 RNA sequence and a consensus secondary structure in :ref:`glossary:WUSS format`, for example see the `tRNA SEED alignment <https://xfamsvn.ebi.ac.uk/svn/data_repos/trunk/Families/RF00005/SEED>`_.

 If you already have a ``SEED`` file on your local computer, copy it to Rfam cloud using ``scp``::

   scp SEED:username@rfam_ip_address/rfam_test

 ..
 HINT::
-  Alternatively, create the ``SEED`` file using the `vi editor <https://www.cs.colostate.edu/helpdocs/vi.html>`_ and paste the file contents from your local machine.
+  Alternatively, create a ``SEED`` file using the `vi editor <https://www.cs.colostate.edu/helpdocs/vi.html>`_ and paste the file contents from your local computer.

 If you have a `FASTA <https://en.wikipedia.org/wiki/FASTA_format>`_ file, convert it to Stockholm format and predict a consensus secondary structure.